 One year ago, the two men vowed their friendship had "no limits."
 This year, Moscow says they'll sign documents declaring their relationship is entering a "new era," Agence France-Presse reports.

-that plan very deliberately makes no mention of Ukraine's sovereignty or Russia withdrawing from occupied territories.
+Remember that China recently released a 12-point "plan for peace" in Ukraine; but that plan very deliberately makes no mention of Ukraine's sovereignty or Russia withdrawing from occupied territories.

 From the United States perspective, a Chinese-brokered ceasefire now would be "effectively a ratification of Russian conquest," John Kirby of the White House's National Security Council said Friday in a phone call with reporters.
-"It would, in effect, recognize Russia's gains and its attempt to conquer its neighbor's territory by forceRussia would be free then to use a ceasefire to only further entrench their positions in Ukraine, to rebuild [and] refit," he warned.
+"It would, in effect, recognize Russia's gains and its attempt to conquer its neighbor's territory by force…Russia would be free then to use a ceasefire to only further entrench their positions in Ukraine, to rebuild [and] refit," he warned.

 No comments: